 Jambay Lhakhang Drup Festival

 In November, Bhutan celebrates Jambay Lhakhang Drup which has fire dancing, naked dancing and mask dancing.
 The people celebrate the foundation of Jumbay Lhakhang Monastery and honor Guru Rimpoche through their traditional dance performances.
 The celebrations continue for four days and is witnessed by thousands of tourists each year.

 This could be the most unique festival celebrated in Bhutan.
 The local military recreates some important scenes and moments from the 17th century Tibetan Army battle.
 It is celebrated to pay homage to the villagers who came forward and saved their country by driving out the Tibetan army.

-Language: The official language of Bhutan is Dzongkha with the significant population of the county speaking the same.
-English is the language of instruction in schools, and hence you will find most people in big cities versed in English.
-You might face a few language issues once you move towards smaller towns and mountains.
+Language: The official language of Bhutan is Dzongkha with the significant population of the county speaking this.
+However English is the language used in schools and so you will find most people in big cities can speak some English.

 Currency: Bhutanese Ngultrum.